 The Transportation Authority began serving as the administrator of Proposition AA (Prop AA), a $10 annual vehicle registration fee on motor vehicles registered in San Francisco, which was passed by San Francisco voters in November 2010.
 In this role, the Transportation Authority oversees the Prop AA program and allocates funds to street repair and reconstruction, pedestrian safety, and transit reliability and mobility improvements projects.

 The Transportation Authority was designated Treasure Island Mobility Management Agency (TIMMA) in 2014.
 TIMMA is charged with planning for sustainable mobility on Treasure Island, coordinating new ferry and regional bus service, on-island shuttle, bike share, and car share opportunities.
 In 2008, state legislation enabled TIMMA to implement congestion pricing to manage vehicle traffic as the Island develops, and to fund the new transit and other mobility services.

 The Transportation Authority Board consists of the eleven members of the San Francisco Board of Supervisors, who act as Transportation Authority Commissioners.
-Commissioner Scott Wiener is Chair of the Transportation Authority Board.
-Commissioner Malia Cohen is Vice Chair.
+Commissioner Aaron Peskin is Chair of the Transportation Authority Board.
+Commissioner Rafael Mandelman is Vice Chair.

-The Transportation Authority Board has three standing committees and one special-purpose select committee.
+The Transportation Authority Board has one standing committee and one special-purpose select committee.

 San Francisco County Transportation Authority

 1455 Market Street (between 10th and 11th streets), 22nd Floor, San Francisco, CA 94103